benjamingarzon/checkspred/README.md

-Prediction of summative assessment abilities from formative assessment abilities
+Prediction of summative assessment abilities from formative assessment abilities.

 Run full pipeline:
 run_all.sh

-Plot only:
+Plots only:
 run_plots.sh